malun666/go-tutorials/Readme.md

 }
 ```

-build and run the code
+Build and run the code

 ```sh
 cd workspace